HTR-PM: Technology

 The HTR-PM is a high-temperature gas-cooled (HTGR) pebble-bed reactor.
 While the German AVR and THTR-300, operating from 1969 to 1988, were the first pebble-bed reactors and operated at similar temperatures, the HTR-PM is the first such design using modular construction and the second small modular reactor, following Russia's Akademik Lomonosov floating plant in 2019.
 It is a generation IV design.
 The technology is based on the HTR-10 prototype reactor.

 The reactor unit has a thermal capacity of 250 MW.
 Two reactors are connected to a single steam turbine to generate 210 MW of electricity (210 MWe).

-HTR-PM uses a helium coolant and a graphite moderator.
-Each reactor is loaded with more than 400,000 pebbles.

-Each pebble is 60 mm in diameter.
-They have an outer layer of graphite.
-Each contains some 12,000 four-layer, ceramic-coated fuel particles of uranium (totaling 7 g) enriched to 8.5% uranium-235 dispersed in a graphite matrix.

-The reactor core is 3 m in diameter and 11 m in height.
-Pressure is maintained at 7 MPa.
-Steam pressure (for heat transfer) is at 13 MPa and temperature at 567 C.

-Primary reactor elements are manufactured in a factory and transported to the site.

-The reactor is inherently safe, even if the primary loop loses power, it will cool passively and will not suffer a meltdown.
+The reactor is inherently safe, because even if the primary loop loses power, it will cool passively and will not suffer a meltdown.
 Even if the coolant pipes of the primary loop rupture and detach from the reactor core (damage beyond baseline design), the core does not melt down and will cool itself through natural convection, without releasing radioactive materials.